 The benefits of 835 files in long-term care include:

-- Eliminating manual data entry: In traditional paper-based systems, healthcare providers must manually enter the payment and remittance data from paper-based sources into their practice management or billing system, which is time-consuming and prone to errors.
+- Eliminating manual data entry: In traditional paper-based systems, healthcare providers must manually enter the payment and remittance data from paper-based sources into their practice management or medical billing services in California, which is time-consuming and prone to errors.
 With 835 files, meanwhile, the payment and remittance information is sent electronically, eliminating the need for manual entry and saving time and effort.

 - Reducing posting errors: Manual data entry is often prone to errors, such as typos, and transposition errors.
 By using 835 files, the risk of such errors is significantly reduced, as the electronic data is automatically transmitted and accurately processed.
 This ensures that payment and remittance data is accurately recorded in the long-term care billing system.